 For each CU containing one or more VPDUs, the VPDUs are completely contained in the CU.

 With these conditions, the TT split for the 128x128 block may be implemented in VPDU, thus the maximum TT size for inter frames can be larger than 64.
 In this contribution, 128 is used as the maximum TT size for inter frames.

-The proposed method has no effect on intra slices.
+In VTM-2.0.1 and BMS-2.1, the max TT size for intra frames is 32.
+Thus the proposed method has no effect on intra frames in current implementation.
+The proposed method has been implemented on the encoder to produce the bitstreams conformant to those constraints.